iamsarojsahoo/iamsarojsahoo/README.md

 ### Halu, I'm Saroj Sahoo - aka [iamsarojsahoo][website] 👋

-## I'm a System Engineer, Developer, and Teacher!!
+## I'm a Software Engineer, Developer, and Teacher!!

 - 🔭 I’m currently working in [HUL] as system engineer and for [HTS] as a freelance developer.
 - 🌱 I’m currently learning everything 🤣